theperiperi/Quick-Mark/README.md

    - Check that face is clearly visible in the photo
    - Verify photo naming matches exactly

-2. If QR codes don't scan:
-   - Ensure good lighting
-   - Hold the QR code steady
-   - Check that the QR code is not damaged

-3. If anti-spoofing checks fail:
+2. If anti-spoofing checks fail:
    - Make sure there's sufficient lighting for depth detection
    - Follow the challenge instructions carefully
    - Ensure your face is clearly visible to the camera